mrdehate/homeassistant-config/readme.md

 * Safety switch to turn off whole house fan if insufficient ventilation.
 * Automatically close garage door every night in case it's left open.
 * When arriving home, play inspirational entrance music in the garage

+## Upgrading from a Raspberry Pi 3 to an Intel NUC

+I recently went through this migration (version 0.88).
+It was a pain, but completely worth it in the end as the NUC is _so_ much faster.
+Some random notes on the pain points I had:
+* HomeSeer switches weren't reliably communicating with the server; had to remove and re-add them to get them functional
+* Turns out the 'snapshot' feature in HomeAssistant doesn't capture any of config, so it wasn't super useful for me
+* Door and window sensors didn't survive the migration for some reason; they needed to be re-added before they worked again
+* The Conbee Phoscon app has its own backup function (i.e. the snapshot doesn't help here), which I didn't realize until it was too late.